 - data sets up to 1GB (data sets must be complete and ready to use, and should include a readme file.
 At this time, no classified/restricted/confidential data can be accepted.)

 If you have any questions, please don't hesitate to contact us.

 How to Add Your Work

 - Work your way through the submission form and provide as much information about your paper as possible.
 This will help others to find your work and to credit you.
-You will find that there are some required fields to complete, including your division/school affiliation, title of the work, and date of issue (you can think about this as the date of completion, publication, or presentation – whatever makes sense for your work).
+You will find that there are some required fields to complete, including your division, title of the work, and abstract.

 - You will be asked to consider assigning your work a Creative Commons license.
 A Creative Commons license communicates to people who access your work that they should feel free to reuse and distribute your work, provided they attribute you.